 The Landmark Mandarin Oriental, Hong Kong Reservations

-La Jolla Mom readers have access to value-added amenities at The Landmark Mandarin Oriental, Hong Kong that you will want to take advantage of.
-These include:
+You have access to value-added amenities at The Landmark Mandarin Oriental, Hong Kong, that you will want to take advantage of through me.
+The Virtuoso amenities include:

 - Daily full breakfast, for up to two in-room guests in the restaurant